• Double-bridge static cone penetrometer

 A: Zero adjustment (zeroing can be repeated)

-B: The start key (recording key during calibration) must be pressed to begin recording measurements.
+B: The start key (the recording key during calibration) must be pressed to begin recording.

-C: End key (to access the next function key, follow the on-screen instructions)
+C: End key (Enter the next function key; follow the on-screen instructions)

-D: End Key (End the test, finish calibration—follow on-screen instructions)
+D: End key (ends the test, ends calibration; follow the on-screen instructions)

 Y: Yes is

-G: Return-to-home function (press once to turn on, press again to turn off)
+G: Recall function (press once to turn on, press again to turn off)

 9. 15-core standard socket (external signal input)